V-Shape Face & Jaw Slimming

-While some consider having a more pronounced jawline as a “flawsome” feature, however others think that it can throw off the balance of their facial profile.
+This explains why some are driven to tame their angular jaw.
+Some may consider this a “flawsome” feature, but others think that it throws off the balance of their facial profile.

 Contrary to what most people believe, having an angular face shape is not entirely inborn.
 Some actually develop it over time as they overwork their jaw muscles or masseter muscles.
 This leads to a condition called masseter hypertrophy where one or both the masseter muscles become enlarged.
 This can be caused by excessive chewing, clenching and grinding of the teeth.
 The muscles in your jaw area work similarly to the rest of your body.
 The more it gets worked out, the more developed it becomes.